Saharsh007/CSE/COMPUTER NETWORKS LAB/WEEK 1/readme.md

 >WHY NETWORK SIMULATOR?
 Making changes to your network are expensive.
 Mistakes can cost you a lot of money to rectify.
 If you had a tool that allowed you to model your current network, then make changes to it to see what happened.
  That would be useful wouldnt it?
 The network simulator would remove some of the uncertainty surrounding the changes you were making.
 Of course, it wont remove all of the uncertainty, but at least it will remove some of it.

+ **Emulation** is the process of mimicking the outwardly observable behavior to match an existing target.
+The internal state of the emulation mechanism does not have to accurately reflect the internal state of the target which it is emulating.

+**Simulation** involves modeling the underlying state of the target.
+The end result of a good simulation is that the simulation model will emulate the target which it is simulating.

 ...